poldek1997/poldek1997/README.md

 ![I am a freelancer, coding in c# .NET Framework and Core](https://raw.githubusercontent.com/poldek1997/poldek1997/main/Micha%C5%82%20D%C4%85browski.png)

 I'm curently working in Nawrot Sp. z o.o. as ICT Support Engineer.
-I am responsible for administrating our internal database and providing new IT solutions for our company.
+I am responsible for administrating our internal database and providing new IT solutions for the company.
 In two years of working here, I have developed two applications from scratch.
-Both of them are currently in use by our employees.
-In my free time I'm increasing my programming knowledge.
+Both of them are now in use by our employees.
+In my free time, I increase my programming knowledge.

 ## Skills and Main Projects